Aug 22

 "I'm getting heaps of spam, ever since I put my email address on my webpage.
 Is there a way to stop it?"

-Spam does get annoying, and once you are receiving spam it’s hard if not impossible to stop it coming to you, all you can do is ignore it (block it).
-But there are ways to reduce the amount of spam you get.
+Once you are receiving spam it’s hard if not impossible to stop it coming to you, all you can do is ignore it (block it).
+But there are ways to reduce the amount of spam you get before it starts coming in.

 It’s best to keep your email address off the internet, (eg off any web pages) as there are web crawlers searching every website for email addresses to put on lists and sell to spammers.

-Once your email is out there and on someone’s spam list there’s no way to stop it spreading really, so you will probably get an ever increasing amount of spam!
+Once your email is out there and on someone’s spam list there’s no way to stop it spreading, so you will probably get an ever increasing amount of spam.

 I would suggest if you have a spam problem: